cirosantilli/algorithm-cheat/algorithms.md

 ### Average case

-Like in worst case, we put a bound on the assymptotic average case.
+Like in worst case, we put a bound on the asymptotic average case.

 Sources: